sulu/sulu-ecommerce-docs/docs/shop/products/detailpage.rst

 All product detail pages provide the cart widget which enables the user to add a certain product to his shopping cart.
 The cart widget also displays the product prices.
-Prices means that there is generally a basic price, however there could also be a scale price.
+Prices means that there is generally a basic price, however there could also be a scale price or a special price.

 Check the :doc:`../cart/shoppingcart` section for more information.